 Dog-Friendly Accommodation at Wave Rock

 The Wave Rock Caravan Park is pet-friendly and situated right next to Wave Rock, making it the logical place to camp with a dog when visiting Wave Rock.
-The site fees are on the high side, but cheap once you take into account the entry fee otherwise charged, if you are not camping at the caravan park.
+The site fees are on the high side, but cheap once you take into account they also include the entry fee to Wave Rock and the nearby salt pond.

 Pets are permitted on both the powered and unpowered sites.
 There’s also at least one pet-friendly cabin – but make sure you book it well in advance!
 There’s an excellent camp kitchen area at the centre of the park, and it’s a short walk to Wave Rock itself and the start of the other walking tracks.

 Another option is the Wave Rock Resort, 1km north of Wave Rock, next to the salt pond.
 With fourteen two-bedroom cottages, pets are allowed by prior arrangement in two cottages.